-Click here to read the abstract of the story on The New Yorker webpage (this week’s story is available only for subscribers).
-Yi Mun-Yol’s “An Anonymous Island” (tr. from the Korean by Heinz Insu Frenkl) was originally published in the September 12, 2011 issue of The New Yorker.
+"An Anonymous Island" by Yi Mun-Yol translated from the Korean by Heinz Insu Frenkl Originally published in the September 12, 2011 issue of The New Yorker.

 After a few weeks of disappointment with The New Yorker‘s fiction selection, I’m happy to say that when I sat down to read this story I was interested from the beginning and admired it throughout.
 I don’t know anything about the author other than that he is from South Korea.
 I found more about him in a piece by Philip Gourevitch that the magazine published in 2003 about Kim Jong Il (it’s title is “Alone in the Dark,” and you can read it in its entirety on The New Yorker website here).
 Mun-Yol has a remarkable story.
 No doubt people more familiar with him and with the history of Korea will find more here than I did, but I’m happy to report that this story has something even for those of us in who, relatively, no little.

 “An Anonymous Island” begins with a domestic scene.
 Our narrator’s husband is watching television and is saddened by what he’s watching.
 She was raised in a city, but he was raised in a rural village “with only one clan.”
 In his village, everyone knew each other and looked after each other.
 It’s not like that anymore, at least, not where he is in his life.

 “What the hell is the matter with our generation?” my husband complains.
 “How did it get so easy to be anonymous?”